Registration for 2019 now open

 The Good Vibes Yoga 200 hour teacher training, accredited by the Yoga Alliance, will enable you to become an informed and nurturing yoga teacher, skillfully sharing the joy and empowerment that yoga can bring.

 We care passionately that yoga is rooted deeply within its rich tradition and offer a modern, intelligent and anatomically sound approach.
-We provide a yoga teacher training where the transitions are as important as the poses themselves and place equal importance on the restorative aspects of yoga as we do on creative sequencing.
+We provide a yoga teacher training where the transitions are as important as the poses themselves and place equal importance on the contemplative aspects of yoga as we do on creative sequencing.

 Our aim is to develop knowledgeable and enquiring teachers, if you value the quality and the experience of your yoga teaching journey, this course is for you.